ice-csic-astroexotic/ML-Poppyns/docs/tutorials/learning_tutorial_sbi.md

      When loading the data for SBI, we do not need to specify the batch size and the shuffle parameter.
-     This is because the `sbi` library deals with shuffling the input dataset internally, while the batch size is specified during the training procedure (see below).
+     This is because the `sbi` library deals with shuffling the input dataset internally, while the batch size is specified during the training procedure (see above).
 If we were to use the data loader as in the [CNN learning tutorial](learning_tutorial_nn.md), it would load the dataset in a format that is not compatible with sbi.